How to describe abdominal pain?

 Diagnosing abdominal pain

-• Medical history and pain assessment: Initially, the healthcare provider will gather detailed medical history and assess the characteristics of the abdominal pain.
-This includes understanding the specific location (upper quadrant abdominal pain, left upper quadrant pain, right upper quadrant pain, left lower quadrant pain, right lower quadrant pain) and the nature of the pain (sharp, dull, cramping).
+• Medical history and pain assessment: Initially, the healthcare provider will gather a detailed medical history and assess the characteristics of the abdominal pain.
+This includes understanding the specific location using an abdomen pain map (upper quadrant abdominal pain, left upper quadrant pain, right upper quadrant pain, left lower quadrant pain, right lower quadrant pain) and the nature of the pain (sharp, dull, cramping).

 • Physical examination: A comprehensive abdominal exam is conducted to identify any tenderness, swelling, or other abnormalities.
-This may involve palpating different areas of the abdomen to pinpoint the location of the discomfort and to understand its relation to different organs.
+This may involve palpating different areas of the abdomen such as the abdominal wall to pinpoint the location of the discomfort and to understand its relation to different organs.
+You can use this abdominal pain chart template to help outline actionable strategies for pain improvement.

 • Diagnostic testing: Depending on the initial assessment, various diagnostic tests such as blood tests, urinalysis, ultrasound, CT scans, or MRIs might be ordered.
 These tests help identify issues like kidney stones in the lower quadrants or gastrointestinal and liver disease in the upper quadrants.